 - The Generic Guy: Jason.
 As evidenced when Vic calls him the "Normal, forgettable ass nigga."

 - Good Parents: Boonie may be a miserable failure at most things, but he's a decent dad to his kids.

-- The Grinch: Ironically enough Jesus himself who feels that since it's his birthday he should get what he wants and he wants is peace on earth.
+- The Grinch: Ironically , Jesus himself; he feels that since it's his birthday he should get what he wants, and what he wants is peace on earth.

 - Healing Hands: One of Jesus's powers.

 - Henpecked Husband: Jason doesn’t have much of a spine speaking to his girlfriend Dianne.

 - Heterosexual Life-Partners: Vic and Lloyd.
 Which is completely involuntary on Vic's part due to Lloyd being The Thing That Would Not Leave.

 - Hooker with a Heart of Gold: In season 2 along with his new Mr. Fanservice status Fish becomes this entirely Played for Laughs to everyone except Jesus who takes it completely seriously.

 - It's a Wonderful Plot: The season 2 finale has Jesus experience life if he was just a regular guy.
 The results?
 Jason is a drunken bum, Lloyd is the manager of the complex and a murderous nut, Vic is mayor and Fish is dead.